 Cholesterol is a lipid which is produced in human liver, as well as a small amount is ingested with certain products: fatty meat, egg yolk, seafood, oils, liver, kidney, brain and others.
 Lipid grease does not dissolve in the blood to reach the blood stream from the cells, it is necessary to have a “carrier”.
 The role of transporters is to operate with lipoproteins (Compound proteins (proteins) fat.
 Lipoproteins have high and low density.
 On the inner walls of the vessels are low density lipoproteins (LDL).
 This is the “bad” cholesterol.
 It forms plaques and due to them the blood is still worse supplying the heart muscle with oxygen and nutrients.

 A high-density lipoprotein (HDL) – is a “good” cholesterol.
 It is involved in the construction of cells, synthesis of hormones and vitamin D. The liver produces from the “good” cholesterol, bile acid, which help to digest the fats in the intestine.
 And “good” cholesterol from cells makes excess “bad”.
 Total cholesterol – is the amount of “good” and “bad”.

 Source of “bad” cholesterol – products of animal origin: pork, beef, lamb, bacon, chicken legs and crispy peel, egg yolks, butter, sour cream, hard cheese, cottage cheese, chocolate.

 But don’t give up on all of these products!
-Care should be taken not to sort out the norm.
-At day requires no more than 300 milligrams of cholesterol.
+Care should be taken to sort out the norm.
+During a day it requires no more than 300 milligrams of cholesterol.